eanderson-ei/mi2-dashboard/README.md

 **sql/**

 * contains sql files for creating the database.
 The database was developed primarily for data modelling purposes, and is on hold.
-Data will be read in directly from csvs stored on GitHub (see *Design*).
+Data will be read in directly from csv's stored on GitHub (see *Design*).

 ## Design